Joint (cannabis): Spliff

+Roach clips

+Small metal clips to facilitate the smoking of a "roach" are called "roach clips".
+In the UK the term roach is commonly used to describe the cardboard mouthpiece.
+Roach clips cover a wide variety of paraphernalia including custom-made roach clip jewelry from brass brazing rod, alligator clips, forceps, needle nose pliers, hemostats, ceramic pieces with holes through them, and tweezers.

-Etymology and synonyms
+Etymology

 The word joint ultimately originated from French, where it is an adjective meaning 'joined' (past participle of the verb joindre), derived in turn from Latin iunctus, past participle of iungere ('join'/'bind'/'yoke').
 By 1821, 'joint' had become an Anglo-Irish term for an annexe, or a side-room 'joined' to a main room.
 By 1877, this had developed into U.S. slang for a 'place, building, establishment,' and especially to an opium den.
 Its first usage in the sense of 'marijuana cigarette' is dated to 1938.